 Virunga under threat

-Although Virunga National Park’s pristine wilderness has been granted protections under Congolese and international law, several companies from Europe and elsewhere are pursing plans for oil extraction in the park.
+Although Virunga National Park’s pristine wilderness has been granted protections under Congolese and international law, companies from Europe and elsewhere are pursing plans for oil extraction in and around the park.

 Oil exploration in Virunga is illegal

 As a signatory to the UNESCO World Heritage Convention, Democratic Republic of the Congo has agreed to respect the treaty’s requirements for the protection World Heritage Sites.

 Oil and mineral extraction have been found by UNESCO to be incompatible with the spirit of the convention.
 Alarmed by the allocation of oil concessions within Virunga National Park, UNESCO’s Director General has called for the Congolese government to “abandon all plans for oil extraction.”
 Similarly, the World Heritage Committee has urged that all oil permits be canceled.

 Oil concessions cover 85% of Virunga National Park

 Additionally, revenue generated by mountain gorilla ecotourism programmes has provided funding for conservation work and for community development projects in the area.
 In one nearby village, citizens conducted a public rally to voice their concerns over the proposed oil exploration.

 It is feared that the area could suffer from socio-economic tensions, crime and insecurity if development were to proceed, as witnessed in the Niger Delta.